Curve’s Samsung Pay+ Terms

 You can’t get one:

-We may ask you for additional information when you are opening your account (or during the time that you are our customer) and if this information does not meet our requirements, this may result in your account opening being delayed or rejected or us closing an active account.
+We may ask you for additional information, from time-to-time, when you are opening your account or at a later stage, and if this information does not meet our requirements - this may result in your account opening being delayed or rejected or even suspension or closure of your account once opened.

 What should you know about your Curve account?

 How it works.
-You need to link and verify a payment card to your Curve account through the Samsung Pay card onboarding process app, before you can use your Samsung Pay Card.
-The payment card can be any debit card, credit card or prepaid card that we allow you to link to your Curve account .
+You need to link and verify an eligible payment card to your Curve account through the Samsung Pay+ onboarding process app, before you can use your Samsung Pay+.
+The payment card can be any debit card, credit card or prepaid card that we allow you to link to your Curve account.
 We may need to introduce certain restrictions on the cards that we are able to accept on to the Curve system and will try to keep you informed on any changes, some of which may depend on the card schemes.
 To use more than the one payment card you added during onboarding, you will need to download the Curve app and follow the process for adding and verifying payment cards.

-When you make a transaction using your Samsung Pay Card, Curve (with your permission) loads funds from your selected payment card to Curve, this is done for you automatically by the Curve processing system (no hassle to you).
-The amount loaded will be the value of the transaction, plus any fees for that transaction that Curve is charging.
+When you make a transaction using your Samsung Pay+, Curve (with your permission) loads funds from your selected payment card to Curve, this is done for you automatically by the Curve processing system (no hassle to you).
+The amount loaded will be the value of the transaction, plus any fees for that transaction that Curve is charging (including for any Curve services provided).

 You can add multiple payment cards to the Curve app and change the selected payment card at any time using the Curve app.
 To clarify, this can not be done through your Samsung Pay app.
 If you change to a different payment card in Samsung pay app, it will not change the payment card in the Curve app.